 The fire alarm and detection system incorporates Aspirating Smoke Detection systems within the data processing facility for high sensitivity technical/pre-alarm only.
-The system shall interface to the main fire alarm systems.
+The system interfaces to the main fire alarm systems.

 Fire alarm interfaces are provided for all security doors and access control equipment.
-The fire alarm shall release all doors in the event of a fire condition or by manual and automatic programmed override control from the fire alarm panel.
-The fire alarm shall interface with the building management system.
+The fire alarm releases all doors in the event of a fire condition or by manual and automatic programmed override control from the fire alarm panel.
+The fire alarm interfaces with the building management system.